ghc-proposals/ghc-proposals/proposals/0000-bytearray-literals.rst

 .. code-block:: haskell

   "primitive"#           -- Addr# in utf8
-  "string                -- String or IsString a => a
+  "string"               -- String or IsString a => a

 Also ordinary ``String`` literals will use new (UTF-8) ``ByteArray#`` literals under the hood (instead of currently used problematic Modified-UTF8 ``Addr#``).